-The DMZ Vietnam tour- Vietnam DMZ full day tour from Hue is an ideal experience for those interested in learning about the history of Vietnam War.
-When you book DMZ tour, you will see a reenactment of one of the bloodiest battles of the Vietnam War period.
+The Hue DMZ Tour Full Day is an ideal experience for those interested in learning about the history of Vietnam War.
+By booking Hoi An Private Car’s DMZ Tour, you will see a reenactment of one of the bloodiest battles of the Vietnam War period.

 Most importantly, the Vietnam DMZ day tour from Hue is a DMZ private tour, so you are the decider.
 That is to say, you can decide the time to depart from Hue to the Vietnamese demilitarized zone.

-This historical event remarked the end of Vietnam War and restoring peace in Indochina.
+This historical event remarked the end of the Vietnam War and restored peace in Indochina.
 It marked a glorious victory for the Vietnamese nation.
 However, it also opened a new historical period.

 Maybe you don’t know, only the 800 km2 strip of land in Quang Tri province suffered half a million tons of bombs and bullets.
 Calculating a head of people suffered more than 7 tons of bombs destroyed.